 If you want help managing your account

 You can ask a carer, family member, or friend to speak to us for you, and allow them to manage your account.
 Tell us who they are, and we’ll make them your ‘nominee’ so we can help them to help you.
 They can also sign you up for our Priority Services Register if you need help doing that.

 We’ll find the right support for you, and if you’re finding it hard to pay your bills, you can also talk to our specially-trained Extra Care Support team on 0800 169 3630.
 They’ll help find a way forward with a personalised plan made just for you.

 Just complete our quick and easy form here.
 You’ll need your address and ideally your Anglian Water account number if you have it.
 Carers, friends or family can also complete the form on behalf of someone they think could benefit from extra support.

 If you are already registered for Priority Services you can quickly update your details or cancel your registration here.

 Support from other utilities

-UK Power Networks and Western Power Distribution are responsible for distributing electricity in the region we supply.
+UK Power Networks and National Grid are responsible for distributing electricity in the region we supply.
 They play a different role to the company you pay for your electricity, and part of their role is being responsible for dealing with power cuts and other problems with the network.

 Both have their own Priority Services Registers.
 If you think you might need extra help during power cuts – perhaps because you rely on medical equipment at home or have a disability – signing up could be a good idea.